 The Remedy Rx: Limit the proportion of ultra-processed food you eat, and increase unprocessed and minimally processed foods—like any food recommended by Eat This, Not That!

 Eating Too Much Salt

 Studies show that most Americans consume about 3,400mg of sodium daily — way over the recommended 2,300mg (which amounts to about one teaspoon of salt).
 High salt intake is a major risk factor for high blood pressure, which in turn ups your chance of having a heart attack.

-Recommendation: Not only should you put down the salt shaker (according to the American Heart Association, ¼ teaspoon of salt is 575mg of sodium) but limit your consumption of fast food and processed foods, which tend to come loaded with sodium.
+The Remedy Rx: Not only should you put down the salt shaker (according to the American Heart Association, ¼ teaspoon of salt is 575mg of sodium) but limit your consumption of fast food and processed foods, which tend to come loaded with sodium.
 They have so much, in fact, that if you eat them frequently, you might be over a healthy limit even if you don't add salt to your meals.